Advancing Toward Robust and Scalable Fingerprint Orientation Estimation: From Gradients to Deep Learning: Perform Evaluation of Orientation Estimation

-\subsubsection{Singularity Point Detection}
+\subsection{5.0.2 Singularity Point Detection}

-The singularity point (SP) is one of the important feature of a fingerprint, which is invariant to rotation, translation and scaling of the fingerprint.
+The singularity point (SP) is one of the important features of a fingerprint, which is invariant to rotation, translation, and scaling of the fingerprint.
 It is generally used for alignment and classification of fingerprints.
-The Core and delta are two very predominant SP.
-The Core and delta singularity are in the region of abnormality in orientation flow.
-So, the accuracy in detection of singularity point (core or delta) can be used as an indirect measure of the accuracy of the fingerprint orientation flow estimation algorithms.
-The performance of some of the orientation flow estimation technique in term of Precision, Recall and F-measure (Eq. \ref{eq:p}, \ref{eq:r} and \ref{eq:f}), are also reported by the respective papers for the different standard fingerprint database.
+The Core and Delta are two very predominant SPs.
+The Core and Delta singularities lie in regions of abnormality in the orientation flow.
+So, the accuracy in detection of singularity points (core or delta) can be used as an indirect measure of the accuracy of fingerprint orientation flow estimation algorithms.

+The performance of orientation flow estimation techniques in terms of Precision, Recall, and F-measure (Eqs.
+10, 11, and 12) are also reported by the respective papers for different standard fingerprint databases: